Last update on 2022-02-23 / Affiliate links / Images from Amazon

 Another disadvantage of filling your head with over-information is:

-You get so exhausted that you don't take any action based on all that information.
+You get so exhausted that you don’t take action based on all that information.

-If the information isn't helping in the end, then what's the point of having it in the first place.
+If the information isn’t helping in the end, what’s the point of having it first place.

 Even computers start acting buggy when you install unnecessary applications — as they consume resources in the background.